 - You should create an advance health care directive now regardless of your other planning goals.
 This will allow you to always have an emergency plan in place.
 Without a plan, you’re putting yourself at risk that someone that you would not want is appointed to make health care decisions for you and that decisions you would not want are made.

 Take the time to discuss incapacity planning for medical issues with your experienced, qualified estate planning and elder care attorney.
 You never know when you may be unable to make your own decisions.
-If you have any questions, or if you’d like to begin your incapacity planning, consult with a qualified, experienced estate planning attorney.
+If you have any questions, or if you’d like to begin your incapacity planning, consult with a qualified and experienced estate planning attorney.